titola/neuropa/README.md

 If I use my body as antenna by touching the receiving antenna with the hand, I can record the pulses repeated with frequency of about 78250 Hz that could be caused by the SMPS (Switch Mode Power Supplies) of the electric smart meter.
+Sometimes I have recorded pulses with frequency 31300 Hz instead of 78250 Hz.
+The ratio 5/2 between these frequencies is described in the section "Electric meters ACEA-ARETI with oscillator at 939 MHz".

-The samples of a sound sampled at 80 KHz can be hidden in the modulanting signals.
+The samples of a sound sampled at 80 KHz (or 31.3 KHz) can be hidden in the modulanting signals.
 The absorbed impulsive radiation of 80 KHz generates thermoelastic pulses that "sample" the overall signal envelope (not just the signal at 945 MHz but also the other components, some described in this document), causing the perception